 The Leadership Institute is an annual course established in 2006 to provide leadership training to a diverse group of 10-15 early-career professionals.
 Throughout the 6-month program, participants will engage with mentors, work collaboratively to understand a wide array of leadership styles and perspectives, develop stronger written and verbal communication skills and learn how to better navigate the conservation field.
 The Leadership Institute activities and mentoring relationships will help to prepare participants for leadership positions, both in their workplace and in TWS.

 The Wildlife Society is the only organization to provide the peer-reviewed wildlife biologist certification process that bestows the title of Associate Wildlife Biologist® and Certified Wildlife Biologist®.
 Certification constitutes recognition by TWS that, to its best knowledge, a member meets the minimum educational, experience, and ethical standards adopted by the Society for professional wildlife biologists.
 The Wildlife Society is proud to be able to support the development and advancement of all wildlife professionals throughout their careers, and the Professional Certification Program is just one of the ways the Society recognizes its members.

-Annotated Bibliography: Diversity and Women in Wildlife (developed by the Ethnic and Gender Diversity Working Group of TWS)
+Annotated Bibliography: Diversity and Women in Wildlife (developed by the Inclusion, Diversity, Equity, and Awareness Working Group of TWS)

-Guidelines for Professional Behavior (developed by the Ethnic and Gender Diversity Working Group of TWS)
+Guidelines for Professional Behavior (developed by the Inclusion, Diversity, Equity, and Awareness Working Group of TWS)